Bill

 AI Summary

-This bill requires physicians, physician assistants, Advanced Practice Registered Nurses (APRNs), and osteopathic physicians in Oklahoma to administer an evidence-based, validated mental health screening instrument to patients at least once annually during or before routine primary care visits, unless they do not provide direct patient care.
-The relevant licensing boards, specifically the State Board of Medical Licensure and Supervision for physicians and physician assistants, the Oklahoma Board of Nursing for APRNs, and the State Board of Osteopathic Examiners for osteopathic physicians, will establish rules for the specific screening tools and create necessary educational materials, with the possibility of collaboration between these boards.
-This new requirement aims to improve mental health identification and care within the state's primary healthcare system and will take effect on November 1, 2026.
+This bill mandates that physicians, physician assistants, advanced practice registered nurses, and osteopathic physicians in Oklahoma provide patients with an evidence-based, validated mental health screening instrument at least once annually during or before a routine primary care visit, unless they do not provide direct patient care.
+The relevant licensing boards, specifically the State Board of Medical Licensure and Supervision, the Oklahoma Board of Nursing, and the State Board of Osteopathic Examiners, are tasked with establishing rules for the required screening tools and developing necessary information and educational materials, with the possibility of collaboration between these boards.
+This new requirement, which aims to improve mental health identification and care, will take effect on November 1, 2026.

 Committee Categories